Wellness center

 What Is Female Orgasmic Disorder?

-This condition often overlaps with other types of female sexual dysfunction, such as low arousal, discomfort with penetration, or decreased sensitivity over time.
+This concern often overlaps with other types of female sexual dysfunction, such as low arousal, discomfort with penetration, or decreased sensitivity over time.
 For many women, giving the problem a name is the first step toward looking for help instead of blaming themselves or avoiding intimacy.

 When Difficulty Achieving Orgasm Becomes a Pattern